CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload.md

-# Uploading and encrypting data via user interface
+# Uploading and encrypting data

 Your data is automatically encrypted when you upload data to SD Connect.
 This is suitable for all file types and formats.
 Automated encryption and data upload via a web browser is for files up to 100 GB.
-Files larger than 100 GB can be encrypted using an application and uploaded programmatically.
+Files larger than 100 GB can be encrypted using an application and uploaded [programmatically](./sd-connect-command-line-interface.md).

-### Upload and encrypt files to a new folder
+## Upload and encrypt files to a new folder

 1. Log in to SD Connect.
 2. Select the correct CSC project in the top left corner.